Improved Averaged Distribution of $d_3(n)$ in Prime Arithmetic Progressions: Preliminaries

-\end{proof} The next Lemma is essential for rewriting the term $d_3(m)d_3(n)c_q(m-n)$ as in $A_{h/q}$ form. \begin{lemma} Suppose $q$ is prime and let $A_{h/q}$ be as in Lemma \ref{lemma1}.
-If $(nm,q)=1$, then \end{lemma} \begin{proof} Since $n$ and $m$ are coprime to $q$, as we found in the proof of Lemma \ref{lemma2},
+\end{proof} The next lemma is essential for rewriting sums involving $A_{h/q}$ in terms of $d_3(m)d_3(n)c_q(m\pm n)$. \begin{lemma} Suppose $q$ is prime and let $A_{h/q}$ be as in Lemma \ref{lemma1}.
+If $(nm,q)=1$, then The assertion remains valid when $A_{h/q}$ is substituted with $B_{h/q}$. \end{lemma} \begin{proof} Since $n$ and $m$ are coprime to $q$, as we found in the proof of Lemma \ref{lemma2},